JoelRaju403/agileproject/README.md

 ## Architecture of the Web Application

-In our database we have three tables in our database.
+In our database we have three tables.

 One for storing the User Information:
 Table Name: User
 Columns: